githubuniverseworkshops/github-devsecops-fundamentals/docs/Software-Supply-Chain/index.md

 1. Create Integration Checks for the `Tetris` app using GitHub Actions.
 2. Create a Continuous Delivery workflow for the `Tetris` app using GitHub Actions.
 3. Create a new pre-release `tag` for the `Tetris` app using GitHub Actions.
-4. Create a new Dependabot configuration file for the `Tetris` app using GitHub Actions.
+4. Create a Compliance using CodeQL, Dependcy Review, and Dependabot.

 ## Lab Outcomes